dwddgsz/furnitur-e-shop/README.md

 -product image carries user to details page

--after clicking 'Add to cart' button, product will be added to cart, and button will change its text to 'In cart'
+-after clicking on 'Add to cart' button, product will be added to cart, and button will change its text to 'In cart'

 ### details page